erndev/EDStarRating/README.md

   starRating.rating= 2.5;

 ```
+### tintColor support in iOS 7
+If you pass to the control a template UIImage (created using rendering mode (UIImageRenderingModeAlwaysTemplate), EDStarRating will tint that image using the control's tintColor property.

 ### Compatiblity
 This control should work in ARC and not ARC projects.
 On OS X 10.6+ and iOS 4.x+.
-But i've only tested it with ARC and Lion 10.7 and iOS 5.0.
+But it's only tested it with ARC enabled in 10.8+ and iOS 6.0+.
 Let me now if it works fine for you in other environments.

 ### Screenshots